ironhack-rmt-materials/wd-lesson-guide-and-resources/module 1/w1d4 - d - JS - Arrays and Objects.md

 Status: draft

+Consider:
-Consider: this unit can be recorded (self-guided).
+- this unit can be recorded (self-guided).
+- or, prepare a self-guided exercise with hints (can be done in pairs)

 -->